yomidevs/yomitan/README.md

 - Added functionality to import/export multiple dictionaries, enabling portability across devices.
 - And [more](https://github.com/themoeway/yomitan/pulls?q=is%3Apr+is%3Amerged+-label%3Aarea%2Fdependencies+-label%3Akind%2Fmeta).

-Since the owner requested forks be uniquely named, we have chosen a new name, _Yomitan_. (_-tan_ is an honorific used for anthropomorphic moe characters.)
-While we have made some substantial changes, the majority of the extension's functionality is thanks to hard work of foosoft and numerous other open source contributors from 2016-2023.
+Since the owner requested forks be uniquely named, we have chosen a new name, _Yomitan_ (_-tan_ is an honorific used for anthropomorphic moe characters).

 ## Contributing